 It is also said that Lord Shiva and Ma Parvati was amazed by the beauty here of the green trees and mountains around them, so they decided to spend some more time here.
 It is believed that Ma Parvati and Lord Shiva actually spent eleven hundred years.

-Sikhs believes that during the time of the third Udasi on 15 Asu, 1574 the founder of Sikhism Shri Guru Nanak came to this place along with his disciple Bhai Mardana.
-They had no food and Mardana started feeling hungry so Guru Nanak ji sent Mardana to collect food for the langar.
+Sikhs believe that during the time of the third Udasi on 15 Asu, 1574 the founder of Sikhism Shri Guru Nanak came to this place along with his disciple Bhai Mardana.
+They had no food and Mardana started feeling hungry so Guru Nanak Ji sent Mardana to collect food for the langar.

-Atta to make rotis were donated by many people but the problem was they didn’t had anything to light up or fire.
+Atta to make Rotis were donated by many people but the problem was they didn’t have anything to light up or fire.
 Guru Nanak asked Mardana to lift a stone and he complied and a hot spring appeared.
 Then Guru Nanak said to put the rolled rotis in the hot spring and the chapatis sank.
-He then told Mardana to pray to god that if his chapatis float back he would donate one chapati in his name.
+He then told Mardana to pray to God that if his chapatis float back he would donate one chapati in his name.
 He prayed and chapatis started floating back duly backed.
-Guru Nanak Dev ji said if someone who donates in the name of god will get his drowned items to float back.
+Guru Nanak Dev Ji said if someone who donates in the name of god will get his drowned items to float back.

 Manikaran is visited by a large number of people every month.
 These people come with wishes and prayers.
 The vibes are totally different and amazing here.
 Near Manikaran there are a number of treks that you can do which will give you an amazing mountain top view.